7sharp9/ReQuetzal/docs/syntax.md

 // val it: true
 ```

-string < P > is a kind of string that is defined via a predicate `P` : `string -> bool`, over the string.
-This is part of the refinement type system, that will be developped by adding a mechanism of constraints over values.

 ## Functions

-Functions are basic elements of the language that contains a behaviour to apply over a set of input data.
-They take elements from an input set and return an element of an ouput set.
+Functions are basic elements of the language that contains a behavior to apply over a set of input data.
+They take elements from an input set and return an element of an output set.
 We consider them as first-class citizen of the language, and thus are as easily manipulable as simple values.
-They are the basic element of composition, and by composing them we build up more complex behaviour.
+They are the basic element of composition, and by composing them we build up more complex behavior.

 ### Function definition